A look at why a hotel blog should be part of any small and independent hotel’s content marketing plan.

 Hotel Content Marketing: Blog Benefits

-While you may not always land a booking, blogging supports other important marketing goals like building awareness and boosting engagement—at a fraction of the cost of other initiatives!
+While you may not always land a booking, blogging supports other important marketing goals like growing reach, building awareness, and boosting engagement—at a fraction of the cost of other initiatives!

 Let’s explore hotel blogging benefits in greater detail.

 ✅ It is a budget-friendly way to market your property

 Blogging is an incredibly affordable way to promote both your property and your destination.
 Unlike PPC ads, you aren’t charged for every click through to your website.
 And the content you create for your blog will work for you well into the future unlike ads that stop as soon as you stop paying.
 All in all, that amounts to substantial savings over the months and years.